City-of-Helsinki/respa/docs/permissions.rst

 can_view_reservation_extra_fields
   Can view reservation extra fields

-can_bypass_payment
+can_view_reservation_user
-  Can bypass payment when making a reservation
+  Can view reservation user

 can_access_reservation_comments
   Can access reservation comments

+can_comment_reservations
+  Can create comments for a reservation

 can_view_reservation_catering_orders
   Can view reservation catering orders